Visyond/website-hugo/site/content/pricings/pricing-page.md

       - answer: >-
           Yes.
       - answer: >-
           Sign up for a [free 7-day trial](/accounts/signup/) to enjoy the full Visyond experience.
 No credit card required.
-Afterwards, you can upgrade or plan or continue using the free version.
+Afterwards, you can upgrade your plan or stay on the free plan.
     faqSectionSubTitle: Is there a free version of Visyond?
   - answersList:
       - answer: >-